barumau/pandunia/english/105_namolexe.md

 Pandunia nouns have the same form in singular (when there is one) and plural (when there is more than one).
-Therefore all Pandunia nouns are like English words _sheep_, _deer_ and _fish_, which also have only one form.
+Therefore all Pandunia nouns are like the English words _sheep_, _deer_ and _fish_, which also have only one form though they can refer to one or many things.

-A numeral or another quantity word can be added to indicate number – but usually it's not necessary.
+In Pandunia, the number is indicated only when it matters and when it is new information.
-Simply insert a numeral in front of the unchanged noun.
+It is done simply by inserting a number or a quantity word before the noun.

 **meme**
 – (one or more) sheep